grobenmarketing/r7-creative-branding/Website Copy/04-pricing-page.md

 **Headline:** How Our Clients Win More 4-Minute Decisions

 **Results:**
-• 25-50% more phone calls within 60 days
+• 25-50% more phone calls within 90 days
 • 35-70% more website clicks from local searches
 • 15-30% less price resistance on quotes
 • 2.7x more trustworthy appearance online

 **Client Evidence:**

 "We were getting too many appointment cancellations.
-After we fixed our search presence, the growth was unbelievable." — Alan, Marketing Director (Solar)
+After we fixed our search presence, the growth was unbelievable." — Alan, Marketing Director (US Solar)

 "Everyone tells me they've seen us on social media and love it.
-Less price resistance to our quotes too." — Mark, President (Fleet Services)
+Less price resistance to our quotes too." — Mark, President Yoder Graphics)

 "For years we got calls normally.
-After doing this, we started getting calls from people finding us on Google regularly." — Cody, Owner/Operator (Service Business)
+After doing this, we started getting calls from people finding us on Google regularly." — Cody, Owner/Operator (Power Was Pros)

 ---